Duhfined/smart-air-quality/Journal/week01.md

 # Next Steps
 - Find a workaround to let the SSD1306 automatically boot up after a brownout or have a proper connection.
-- Add an uptime monitor on the oled.
+- Add an uptime monitor on the OLED.
+- A way to store and collect Data
+- Internet coding

+# Code (At the end of each week)